-The first Three Minute Thesis (3MT) Competition at UZH took place on 26 September in the Kunsthalle Zürich.
+The first Universitas 21 (U21) Three Minute Thesis (3MT) Competition at UZH took place on 26 September 2018 in the Kunsthalle Zürich as part of 100 Ways of Thinking.
 In the picture above are 7 of 8 participants and 3MT Trainer, Mirko Bischofberger (right).

 The Three Minute Thesis (3MT) is an academic contest of skills and expertise in the arena of science communication.
 Participants will have three minutes to bring their research across to a general audience.